MISP/misp-docker/README.md

 New options are added on a regular basis.

-### Updating

-Updating the images should be as simple as `docker-compose pull` which, unless changed in the `docker-compose.yml` file, will pull the latest built images.

 ### Production

--   It is recommended to specify which build you want to be running, and modify that version number when you would like to upgrade
+-   It is recommended to specify the build you want run by editing `docker-compose.yml` (see here for the list of available tags https://github.com/MISP/misp-docker/pkgs/container/misp-docker/misp-docker)
--   Use docker-compose, or some other config management tool
 -   Directory volume mount SSL Certs `./ssl`: `/etc/ssl/certs`
     -   Certificate File: `cert.pem`
     -   Certificate Key File: `key.pem`